New Seacocks for the Offshore Sailor

 Seacock: A valve (usually bronze) on the inside of the boat, which screws onto the through-hull.
 The seacock controls flow through boat’s raw-water inlets (engine cooling system, saltwater wash-down pump, etc.) and outlets (scuppers, sink drains, etc.).
 You can close the seacock to prevent flooding if a hose fails, protect vulnerable components during freezing temperatures, or to allow maintenance to the connected plumbing.

 Pipe to Hose (PTH) Fitting: A fitting (usually bronze) often threaded on one end and with hose barbs on the other end.
 The PTH screws into the seacock unless it’s part of the seacock casting.
-The hose barb allows an appropriately sized hose to be connected to an engine, generator, head, sink, or other systems on the boat.
+The hose barb allows an appropriately sized hose to be connected to an engine, generator, head, sink or other systems on the boat.

 Traditionally, all of these components are made of high-quality bronze which is very resistant to saltwater corrosion.
 However, on aluminum boats Marelon (fiberglass reinforced nylon) fittings are often used, since bronze and aluminum in saltwater can create a galvanic cell that will degrade the aluminum.
 Some through-hulls are made of stainless steel.
 Cheap plastic through hulls are available, but should be avoided.

-The first step in my project was to remove all 10 through-hulls, 9 of which were connected to traditional bronze seacocks.
+The first step in my project was to remove all 10 through-hulls, nine of which were connected to traditional bronze seacocks.
 The seacocks were made of high-quality bronze alloy by Spartan Marine and regarded by many sailors as top of the line.
 They were, however, 25 years old with at least 20 years spent in the water.
 While all the handles rotated, several required significant force to turn.
 Most of the seacocks were weeping when the boat was last in the water.
 Part of my plan was to reduce the number of through-hulls from ten to three, reusing the best Spartan seacocks and coupling them to new through-hull fittings.

 Depending on the bedding compound used to install through-hull fittings, the difficulty of removal varies.
-(One trick to breaking the external bond between the mushroom-shaped through-hull flange and the outside of the hull is to use piano wire, guitar string, or fishing leader wire to saw away the bedding compound beneath the flange.)
+(One trick to breaking the external bond between the mushroom-shaped through-hull flange and the outside of the hull is to use piano wire, guitar string or fishing leader wire to saw away the bedding compound beneath the flange.)
 I did not have a step tool, which functions like a hex-socket designed to fit inside a variety of through-hull sizes.
 Instead, I bought a 1-foot section of steel bar from Lowes hardware about ¼-inch thick and 1.5-inch wide.
 I cut off about 4-inches and ground its width so it would fit snugly inside the through-hull fitting.

 I inserted my DIY step tool into the through-hull and turned counterclockwise until it engaged with two tabs that prevented it from spinning further.
 I then gripped the flat bar with a large pipe wrench and unscrewed the through-hull from the seacock.
 If your seacock is not fixed inside the hull to prevent turning, you may need someone on the inside of the boat with a wrench to carefully grip the valve body while you turn.
 A seized through-hull can usually be persuaded with a longer breaker bar or with a careful application of heat from a propane torch, or both.
 Be careful not to overheat the fitting and damage the surrounding fiberglass.

-Next, I lightly sanded and probed on the outside of the hull adjacent to the hole to locate the heads of three bronze flat-head fastener bolts, buried under putty and bottom paint.
-These bolts passed through the hull, backing plate, and into holes in the flange base of the seacock located on the inside of the boat’s hull where they are secured by nuts.
 The purpose of the bolts is two-fold: First, they secure the seacock to the inside of the hull should the through-hull be compromised and second, they prevent the seacock from rotating when the threaded through-hull is installed or removed.
 Once the bolts were removed it was simple to remove the seacock from the plywood backing plate.
 [Editor’s note: Many installations on thinner hulls secure the seacock flange to the internal backing plate without passing through the hull itself.
-See “Seacocks for Thin Hulls,” PS June 2020].
+See “Seacocks for Thin Hulls.”]

 With careful planning, I was able to reduce the number of through-hulls I needed from ten to three: one for each of the two cockpit scuppers and one for the galley sink drain.
 I didn’t need one for the engine since I didn’t have an inboard engine.
 I wanted to reduce the number for three reasons.
 First, I wanted to eliminate as many holes in the boat as possible.
 Second, seacocks require yearly maintenance, or they will eventually leak and seize up.
 Fewer seacocks means less maintenance.
 Third, seacocks are expensive and a smaller number of them equates to smaller outlay of funds which can be used for something else.

 Confident in my plan, I filled in the remaining seven holes using biaxial and West Systems Epoxy as described in their “Fiberglass Boat Repair and Maintenance, Annex D How to Fill Machined Holes in Fiberglass Laminate.”
-This useful manual can be downloaded as a PDF for free from their website (tinyurl.com/2mtn9zjr).
+This useful manual can be downloaded as a PDF for free from their website.

 I cleaned up the seacocks and took them apart.
 For a tight seal, it’s important to keep the tapered bronze cone and the body of used seacocks as matched pair.
 I chose what I considered the three best 1.5-inch seacocks and cleaned them further with mineral spirits.